Elisheva-H/IOT_W25_G02_Smart_Prosthesis/README.md

 ---
 ## Arduino/ESP32 Libraries Used
-Project was complied using core driver **ESP32** by Espressif, version 2.0.17.
 - **ArduinoJson** by Benoit Blanchon - 7.1.0
 - **NimBLE-Arduino** by h2zero - 1.4.2
 - **YAMLDuino** by tobozo - 1.4.2